HodoIsmail/To-Do-App/README.md

 1. Doable utilizes AllAuth for secure user authentication and authorization, allowing users to easily create accounts and log in to access their personalized to-do lists.

  Task List page:
-1.The app is fully responsive, ensuring an optimal experience across various devices and screen sizes.
+1. The app is fully responsive, ensuring an optimal experience across various devices and screen sizes.
-2.The app supports full CRUD (Create, Read, Update, Delete) operations, enabling users to add, view, modify, and remove tasks as needed.
+2. The app supports full CRUD (Create, Read, Update, Delete) operations, enabling users to add, view, modify, and remove tasks as needed.
-3.The app offers an intuitive interface that simplifies task management, with a clean design and minimal distractions for easy navigation.
+3. The app offers an intuitive interface that simplifies task management, with a clean design and minimal distractions for easy navigation.

 ![Screenshot 2024-12-10 at 17 07 26](https://github.com/user-attachments/assets/276e72c4-be00-436f-adb0-566a00ebde95)

  Update Task Page: